BabyTree Surrogacy: U.S. Surrogate Payment & Compensation Guide

 While compensation is taxable, carriers can deduct certain surrogacy-related expenses—such as travel and medical costs—if they exceed standard limits and qualify under IRS guidelines.
 Detailed records and receipts are essential for maximizing eligible deductions.

-When Is It Recommended for Surrogates Consult a Tax Professional?
+When Should Surrogates Consult a Tax Professional About Their Pay?

 Consulting a certified tax advisor before and after compensation ensures carriers understand reporting obligations, identify potential deductions, and avoid penalties.
 Early tax planning also helps allocate funds for quarterly estimated payments.